Italy coronavirus death rate slows but studies suggest true tally higher

 The Civil Protection Agency said 727 people had died over the last 24 hours, down from 837 the day before, bringing total fatalities from the world's deadliest outbreak of the viral pandemic to 13,155.
 Italy accounts for around 30% of all global deaths from the highly infectious respiratory illness, and two new studies suggested its true death toll could be significantly higher.

 New cases rose by almost 4,800 on Wednesday, a sharper spike than in the previous two days, bringing total infections since the outbreak came to light on Feb.
 21 to more than 110,500.
-A national lockdown in place since March 9 was due to expire on Friday, but Health Minister Roberto Speranza told parliament the closures of most businesses and draconian restrictions on movement must remain in place until at least April 13.
+A national lockdown in place since March 9 was due to expire on Friday, but Prime Minister Giuseppe Conte announced the restrictions would remain in place until at least April 13.

-"The numbers tell us we are on the right path but we must be careful not to make mistakes now and indulge in easy optimism that can nullify all our efforts and sacrifices," he told the upper house Senate.
-In the wealthy northern region of Lombardy, the epicentre of the outbreak, the daily tally of new infections jumped 50% compared with the day before, reversing a recent downtrend.
+"If we stopped respecting the rules, if we decided to relax these rules, all the sacrifices would be in vain," he told a news conference late on Wednesday.
+He added the government would start softening the measures only with the approval of its scientific advisors, without setting an exact date.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)